 Chronic Diarrhea Treatment in Wichita, KS

 As board certified, fellowship trained gastroenterologists, the physicians of KU-Wichita Gastroenterology in Wichita, Kansas specialize in diagnosing and treating the cause of chronic diarrhea.
-If you suspect that your diarrhea may be symptomatic of something more serious, call (316) 293-3455 to schedule an appointment in Wichita, KS today!
+If you suspect that your diarrhea may be symptomatic of something more serious, call (316) 293-3455 to schedule an appointment at our gastroenterology office in Wichita, KS today!

 Diagnosis & Treatment of Persistent Diarrhea

 Diarrhea is when a person has loose and watery stools that occur several times a day.
 Most often, diarrhea is not serious and most people experience diarrhea only a couple of times a year.
 The symptoms of diarrhea typically last only two to three days and can be treated with over-the-counter medications.
-Diarrhea can occur more often in some people and may be diagnosed as (insert link to IBS page)irritable bowel syndrome (IBS)(link end).
+Diarrhea can occur more often in some people and may be diagnosed as irritable bowel syndrome (IBS).

 Causes of Diarrhea